cisco/mindmeld/docs/source/userguide/getting_started.rst

 Workbench requires Elasticsearch 5.0 or newer.
 Version 5.5.x is recommended.

-`Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ is a highly scalable open-source full-text search and analytics engine. store that handles large volumes of data quickly and in near-real time.
+`Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ is a highly scalable open-source full-text search and analytics engine.
+It can be installed locally or you can use a remote instance if you have access to one.

-For the best developer experience with smaller applications, Elasticsearch should be installed locally.

   - On Mac OS systems with `homebrew <https://brew.sh/>`_, run ``brew install elasticsearch``